All Episodes

 I'm taking care of the distribution.

-We're four walling the theaters.
+We're four-walling the theaters.

 I had to do that.

-I had to get the money we can.
+I had to get a break.

 I had to do that.

-But I gotta get the money.
+But I got to get the money.

 That's the thing.